 The passing score for tests is 70%.
 You must complete Course One and Course Two before starting Course Three.

-NOTE: This book (which was published in 2020, before the RISING PLACES initiative was even conceived) forecast the creation of certified “revitalization and resilience facilitators”, which we now know as RISING PLACES Facilitators.
+NOTE: This book (which was published in 2020, before the RISING PLACES initiative was even conceived) forecast the creation of certified “revitalization and resilience facilitators”, which we now know as PLACE DOCTORS.

 Here’s What Public And Private Leaders Worldwide Say About RECONOMICS: